Pendulum (drum and bass band)

-Pendulum is an Australian electronic rock band founded in 2002.
+Pendulum is an Australian drum and bass band founded in 2002.
 Pendulum originally formed in the city of Perth, Western Australia, by Rob Swire, Gareth McGrillen and Paul "El Hornet" Harding.
 The band was later expanded to include members Ben Mount, Peredur ap Gwynedd and KJ Sawka.
 The group is notable for its distinctive sound, mixing electronic music with hard rock and covering a wide range of genres.

 Their debut studio album, Hold Your Colour, was released in 2005 to positive critical reception.
 While Hold Your Colour was mostly of the drum and bass genre, the succeeding albums In Silico and Immersion saw experimentation of other genres such as industrial rock and electronic rock.

 In 2012, the band went on hiatus as Swire and McGrillen concentrated on their side-project Knife Party.
 In 2015, the band reformed and released the remix album The Reworks in 2018.
 The band have since released the EPs Elemental (2021) and Anima (2023), and in 2025 released a fourth album titled Inertia.